Ancalagon02/GitDemo/README.md

 # Git Demo Repo
 This is a demo app for the Git course.

+## Gui
+* This change made by VSCode
+* This change made by Visual Studio 2022 Community Edition

 ## How To Work With Git
 1. git checkout main
 2. git pull